JoeCalvi/dbd-api/README.md

  `/realms/realm_id/maps`

  In Dead By Daylight, two maps from two different chapters can exist in one realm.
-For example: while "Mother's Dwelling" came out with The Huntress and "Temple of Purgation" came out with The Plague, both maps happen to exist in the "Crotus Prenn Asylum" realm.
-By using the realm_id of the "Crotus Prenn Asylum" realm, we can `GET` both "Mother's Dwelling" *and* "Temple of Purgation" by making a call to http://localhost:3000/realms/64d12da70d0691dad2bd670f/maps.
+For example: while "Mother's Dwelling" came out with The Huntress and "Temple of Purgation" came out with The Plague, both maps happen to exist in the "Red Forest" realm.
+By using the realm_id of the "Red Forest" realm, we can `GET` both "Mother's Dwelling" *and* "Temple of Purgation" by making a call to http://localhost:3000/realms/64d12e5c0d0691dad2bd671f/maps.

  `/maps/query?realm_name=realm_name`

- You can get the exact same information by making the query http://localhost:3000/maps/query?realm_name=Crotus-Prenn-Asylum, but using its realm_id and making the call above this one is suggested.
+ You can get the exact same information by making the query http://localhost:3000/maps/query?realm_name=Red-Forest, but using its realm_id and making the call above this one is suggested.